 - Integrate your organization’s goals for leadership diversity into your hiring decisions.
 For example, if your organization seeks to increase the number of women in senior management positions, make sure you recruit female employees with the potential to be groomed into such roles.

 - Seek diversity in your organization in general, whether in terms of the range of skills employees bring to their role or the diversity of experience they have both within and outside the organization, so you have a broad pool from which to draw potential succession candidates.

 Measure your success and hone your plan

 - Use clear metrics to evaluate how well your succession planning efforts are meeting the initial goals set by the succession planning team.
 Key data points may include: percentage of vacated leadership positions filled by internal succession candidates, retention of potential succession candidates, employee turnover rates, and talent acquisition costs and time

 - Review the succession plan on an annual or semiannual basis, depending on the rate of turnover, to keep the plan up to date, identify new challenges, and improve on the process.

 - Let employees know that a succession plan exists and explain its benefits to both the organization and the individual members of the workforce.

 - Share period updates about the plan, especially highlighting statistics that demonstrate your organization’s commitment to the development and promotion of employees.

 Succession planning, whether expected or unexpected, involves key workforce changes.
-INTOO can help your organization smoothly manage these transitions: Our social recruiting tool allows you to build a targeted pipeline of talent, and our outplacement solution supports exiting employees by helping them find new jobs faster.
+INTOO can help your organization smoothly manage these transitions: Our career development solution offers career coaching for leadership development, goal-setting, performance improvement, resilience, and more, while our outplacement solution supports exiting employees by helping them find new jobs faster.
 Schedule a demo to learn how INTOO can help you manage your modern workforce.